**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 1. Corporate Videography: Think product demos, training videos, and company culture videos—these roles often dwell amid the skyscraper canyons of Manhattan.

-The Essential Skill Set for Videographers
+The Necessary Skill Set for Videographers

-Insider Insights: Advice from the Pros
+Insider Discoveries: Advice from the Pros

 Location, Location, Location: A Tale of Six Cities